-This is an excellent oorientation tour of historic Florence, but from a Jewish Perspective.
-By the beginning of the 14th century, Florence experienced great growth as the population quadrupled due to enterprising merchants, a thriving banking industry and internationally renowned cloth and fabric manufacturers.
+This is an excellent orientation tour of historic Florence but from a Jewish Perspective.
+By the beginning of the 14th century, Florence experienced great growth as the population quadrupled due to enterprising merchants, a thriving banking industry, and internationally renowned cloth and fabric manufacturers.
 As the population grew, a large Jewish migration to Florence and the Tuscan region was recorded.
 Many Jews who settled in Florence were merchants and money lenders adding to the grand expansion of the Comune of Florence.
 Emanuel ben Uzziel da Camerino was one of the first known Jews of Florence whose name was recorded.

 Finally, our walk takes us to learn about the Jewish Community today at the Great Synagogue and its Museum.